President’s Address

 Societies are made better through collaborative action, mutual understanding and reciprocal support.
 One of the Foundation’s many roles is to work with the Greek State, standing firmly by its side, supplementing and aiding its efforts for the creation of conditions in which people are free to dream, to spread their wings and fly beyond the limits perhaps imposed upon them by their financial situation or social background.

 These aims are achieved through the taking of action with tangible results, combining a respect for tradition with a vision for the future and an adaptability to the changing needs of the present.
-Achieved through more than 7,000 scholarships awarded on merit since 1978.
-Through more than 150,000 patient admissions and 1.5 million out-patient consultations at the Onassis Cardiac Surgery Center.
-Through more than 5,000 collaborations with cultural organizations, museums, and Modern Greek Studies departments and centers located everywhere from Boston to Buenos Aires and beyond.
-Through the provision of teaching materials and computer equipment to more than 1,300 state schools and special learning centers across Greece and through training programs for teachers.
+They are achieved through more than 7,808 scholarships awarded on merit since 1978, through the admission of 70,000 patients annually and the treatment of nearly 700,000 patients to date at the Onassis Hospital, and through the current initiative of the 22 Public Onassis Schools, which, over a twelve‑year horizon, will provide more than 22,000 junior (gymnasium) and senior (lyceum) students across the country with the experience of the public school of the future.
+They are also achieved through over 5,000 collaborations with cultural organizations, museums, institutions, and Modern Greek Studies departments and centers, from Boston to Buenos Aires and beyond, as well as through the provision of teaching materials and computer equipment to more than 1,300 state schools and special learning centers across Greece, and through comprehensive training programs for teachers.
+They are also achieved when the Acropolis was “bathed” in the new lighting of Eleftheria Deko in September 2020 amid the pandemic, projecting a message of optimism to the entire world.

-They are achieved too through the work of Onassis Stegi, which is soon to celebrate ten years of operation.
 Onassis Stegi remains the place where bold, restless and brave Greek artists can find the means they need to advance their work, a place where international collaborations are nurtured, a platform where the boundaries between the sciences, the arts, society, education, learning and politics are redrawn.
+It does not compete with other institutions; rather, it takes on what others dare not or will not risk doing.
+For us, daring in culture means resisting stereotypes, advocating for accessibility and inclusion, and creating meaningful connections among diverse cultures.
+Our initiatives will expand into new venues from 2025 onward.

 Onassis Stegi forms the core of our work in culture, but part of the Foundation’s mission is to closely connect the local with the global.
 To this end, the Foundation practices cultural diplomacy through an ongoing series of international events and collaborations.
-Anyone walking down Fifth Avenue in New York will spy the Greek flag flying on the corner of 52nd Street – this is where the heart of the city’s Onassis Cultural Center beats, in the heart of Manhattan.
-The Onassis Cultural Center New York acts as a kind of embassy for Greek cultural heritage that also boosts the visibility of contemporary Greek art, bringing together Greek and international artists and intellectuals, and working with some of the most important cultural organizations in the US, including BAM, the Public Theater, and the New York Public Library.
+In New York, anyone walking down Fifth Avenue encounters the Greek flag flying on the corner of 52nd Street – right where the heart of our subsidiary is located in the center of Manhattan.
+Since its founding in 2000, we have organized numerous successful exhibitions of archaeological interest over 18 years.
+In the fall of 2020, we changed course and proceeded to create ONX Studio in the same space, which now operates as one of the most pioneering digital “accelerators” of artistic creation, focusing on digital technology and augmented reality between Athens and New York.
+The Onassis Foundation in New York functions as an embassy for our cultural heritage and enhances the presence of contemporary Greek creation by bringing together both foreign and Greek artists and intellectuals, while collaborating with some of the most important cultural organizations in the US, including BAM, the Public Theater, and the New York Public Library.

 Core concerns driving the Foundation’s activities are open societies, free access to research and knowledge, and the advancement of Greek culture.
 These can all be found condensed in the form of the Cavafy Archive, acquired by the Onassis Foundation at the end of 2012 to avert the threat of its dissolution and dispersal, and to ensure the entire collection remained in Greece.
-Digitized and completely re-documented in accordance with internationally recognized standards, the Cavafy Archive is now open to everyone.
+Digitized and completely re-documented in accordance with internationally recognized standards, the Cavafy Archive is now open to everyone, both the public and researchers.
+With the new home of the Cavafy Archive on Frynichou Street in Plaka, we have created a space for a body of work with global significance and a "bridge" to the Cavafy House in Alexandria.

 Anyone seeking the public face of the Onassis Foundation has in fact a plethora to choose from, be they cultural, educational, or for the public good.
 And this is the comparative advantage of our Onassis community – it embraces a diverse series of qualities.
 This inclusiveness allows for a surprising range of intersections between artists, doctors, entrepreneurs, academics, shipping leaders, philosophers, technocrats and activists who end up understanding one another through the words and values that unite them – and there are more such instances of consensus than you might expect.